Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 - alcoholic drinks

-If your diet is high in fats, salt and sugar and you are not receiving essential nutrients, your risk of obesity and other chronic (long-term) diseases may increase.
+If your diet is high in fats, salt and sugar you might miss out on getting some essential nutrients.
+Your chance of obesity and other chronic (long-term) health conditions may increase.

-How do I know if a food product is 'junk food'?
+How do I know if a food product is a junk food?

 How do I make healthy food choices?